Service

 Updating or adding a GAP waiver to your car loan protects you from financial loss if you owe more than your car's current value.
 It bridges the gap between your loan balance and the car's actual cash value, offering essential support in case of theft or total loss.

-Here are the key steps to get a GAP waiver or insurance when refinancing a car loan:
+Here are the key steps to get a GAP waiver when refinancing a car loan:

 1. Evaluate your need: Assess whether you need GAP coverage by comparing your current loan balance to your car's value.
 If you owe more than its value, GAP coverage could be a good option.
 Valuation tools like NADA Car Values and Kelley Blue Book can help you get a sense of your car’s actual value.

-3. Apply: Once you’ve chosen a provider, complete the necessary paperwork to secure your GAP waiver (insurance).
+2. Apply: Once you’ve chosen a provider, complete the necessary paperwork to secure your GAP waiver.
 Make sure the coverage begins as soon as you finalize your loan so that the protection is continuous.

-4. Review your policy: After you have obtained your GAP waiver or insurance, review the terms and conditions to be certain you understand your coverage fully.
+3. Review your policy: After you have obtained your GAP waiver, review the terms and conditions to be certain you understand your coverage fully.

 If you're considering adding or replacing GAP coverage during a refinance, here’s a quick overview of the main benefits and drawbacks: